Sophic Logo gordian knotMelanoma Clinical Trials Intelligence

 Organization/Sponsor: University of Utah

-Example patient: A 52-year-old with ECOG status 1 and Stage IV melanoma that recurred 2 months after completing adjuvant pembrolizumab, now with resectable lung metastases confirmed by biopsy, adequate organ function, and no brain metastases.
+Example patient: A 52-year-old with ECOG 1 status and Stage IV resectable metastatic melanoma that recurred 2 months after completing adjuvant pembrolizumab, with adequate organ function and no brain metastases.

 Phase II